UKCloud/documentation/articles/openshift/oshift-faq.md

 ![OpenShift Architecture](images/oshift-architecture.png)

+###  What considerations should I take for running larger scale clusters?

+As the scale of a cluster increases the resource usage of the infrastructure components (Hawkular Metrics, ELK, Prometheus etc.) will increase.
+By default, there will be 2 infrastructure nodes deployed to run these applications, it is highly recommended to run at a scale of 3+ infrastructure nodes if you're running a cluster with more than 2 tenant nodes.
+This will give you the ability to have increased resilience during patching or in the case of a node failure and also ensure the resource utilisation of the infrastructure nodes doesn't get too high.
+You will also need to consider the persistent storage usage of these applications.
+For example, a large scale cluster will generate a lot of logs for Elasticsearch.
+This will likely mean the default persistent storage size of 20GB won't be able to hold the default retention period of 14 days for the cluster.
+It's recommended to get an idea of how much storage your cluster is using per day and request an expansion relevant to the retention period you have.

 ## Feedback

 If you find an issue with this article, click **Improve this Doc** to suggest a change.
 If you have an idea for how we could improve any of our services, visit [UKCloud Ideas](https://ideas.ukcloud.com).
 Alternatively, you can contact us at <products@ukcloud.com>.